JoshTheDerf/unsorted-projects/README.md

 #### Projects:
 * Muon - A declarative HTML5 component registration library with support for Shadow DOM and Ractive.js templates.
 (Kind of like Polymer)
+* Muon Elements - A few elements created with muon to test and expand its capabilities.
+Some could actually be pretty useful, like stylable svgs and shadowify fonts.
 * Shadowify - Converts icon fonts to pierce the Shadow DOM.
 Only tested with FontAwesome and Ionic so far, and I can't say it works very well.
 Regexes are not a robust CSS parsing solution.